Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bossroom/architecture.md

 * Place client/server pairs in the same assembly.
 * If you start the game as a client, the server components disable themselves, leaving you with only client components executing.
 Ensure you don’t destroy the server components.
 NGO still requires the server component for network message sending.
 * The clients have a `m_Server`, and servers have a `m_Client` property.
-* The Server class owns server-driven NetworkVariables.
-Similarly, the Client class owns owner-driven NetworkVariables.
+* The `Server` class owns server-driven `NetworkVariables`.
+Similarly, the `Client` class owns owner-driven `NetworkVariables`.
 This ownership separation helps make larger classes more readable and maintainable.
 * Use partial classes when separating ownership isn’t possible.
-* Continue using the Client/Server prefix to make contexts more obvious.
-Note: You can’t use prefixes for ScriptableObjects that have file name requirements.
+* Continue using the `Client`/`Server` prefix to make contexts more obvious.
+Note: You can’t use prefixes for `ScriptableObjects` that have file name requirements.
-* Use Client/Server/Shared separation when you have a one-to-many relationship where your server class needs to send information to many client classes.
+* Use `Client`/`Server`/`Shared` separation when you have a one-to-many relationship where your server class needs to send information to many client classes.
 You can also achieve this with the [`NetworkedMessageChannel`](#heading=h.wfrn29pfpphk).

 You still need to take care of code executing in `Start` and `Awake`.
 If the code in `Start` and `Awake` runs simultaneously with the NetworkManager's initialization, it might not know whether the player is a host or client.